Data Breach Prevention:

 - BYOD security policies (enforcing employees to use business-grade VPN services and anti-malware software on personal devices).

-Implement a disaster recovery plan and data backup software
+Implement an incident prevention and response plan, disaster recovery plan and data backup software for data protection

 Companies should have a plan in the event of data corruption or ransomware infection.
-Data breach response best practices include:
+Data breach response plan and best practices include:

 - Data backup software that regularly copies crucial files and databases to the cloud, making them easily restorable.